 The next day was Sunday, February 14th, National Organ Donor Day, which was a truly fitting day to receive a transplant.
 On this day of celebration, I would come to Love a young man I never met.
 To Love the parents who showed Love while in the depths of grief.
 To Love every sweet breath for the rest of my life while I honor my donor’s memory.
 On that day of Love, it was GOD and my donor that “carried me thru.”

 On February 6, 2012, the day after I watched 2 of my former players lose in the Super Bowl, I got a phone call from the Center for Organ Recovery and Education.(C.O.R.E.
 SW PA O.P.O.)
 The parents of my donor wanted to meet so we started the paperwork.
 On Friday, May 11, what would have been Justin’s(my donor) Senior Prom and two days before Mother’s Day, I met Scott, (Donor Dad) Rhonda,(Donor Mom) and Courtney(Donor Sister) with my immediate family.
 I put out my hand as Rhonda and I met but she blurted through her tears “Sorry, We’re huggers.”
 My Mom shrieked, “We are too.”
-We were immediately family and have been very close since.
+We were immediate family and have been very close since.

 I live every day for Justin, so all my actions honor Him.
-I’ve learned life doesn’t always happen when we want and we have to wait, but for me it all happens Justin Time.
+I’ve learned life doesn’t always happen when we want and we have to wait, but for me, it all happens Justin Time.

 Connect with Joe: @RealJoeLafferty